tochman/the_blue_print/chapters/07-1-compound-components.md

 As your React applications grow beyond simple todo lists and basic forms, you'll encounter challenges that basic component composition can't solve.
 Need to share complex logic between components?
 There's a pattern for that.
 Want to create components that are flexible enough for a design system but simple enough for junior developers?
 We've got you covered.
 Need to coordinate complex state across many components?
 Let's talk about provider patterns.

-## Compound Components: Building Flexible APIs
+## Compound components: building flexible APIs

 Compound components are a powerful pattern for building flexible, intuitive APIs.
 Instead of creating a component with dozens of props to control every detail, you let users compose the component using child components.
-This approach is like giving someone LEGO blocks instead of a pre-built house—much more flexible and often more intuitive.
+This approach is like giving someone LEGO blocks instead of a pre-built house: much more flexible and often more intuitive.

 ::: important
 **The compound component advantage**